geotools/geotools/docs/user/tutorial/filter/query.rst

      encoder.encode( filter, org.geotools.filter.v1_0.OGC.FILTER, outputstream );

   For these examples to work you will need a dependency on *gt-xml*.

-* One of the stated advantages of using **Query** is to cut down on the amount of data requested when working.
-Here is an example of calculating the center of the

 *  Earlier we covered the use FeatureIterator to sift through the contents of a FeatureCollection.
    Using this idea with **Query** allows you to work with just the geometry when determining the